ryanholloway/yolo-frame-processing-api/README.md

 Returns success status or error if model not found.

+- `POST /start_capture`
+  Starts the frame capture and detection process.

+- `POST /stop_capture`
+  Stops the frame capture and detection process.

 ## Overview

-The app uses a background thread to continuously capture frames and run object detection asynchronously, caching the latest frame and detections for immediate API responses:
+The app can start frame capture and object detection on demand via the `/start_capture` endpoint.
+By default, no capture or detection occurs to conserve resources:

-- In fake mode, a synthetic gradient image with "Fake Frame" text is generated with dummy detections.
+- In simulation mode, a synthetic gradient image with "Fake Frame" text is generated with dummy detections.
 - In live mode, frames are captured from the Raspberry Pi camera and processed with YOLO.

 The latest frame and detections are kept thread-safe with a lock and served via the Flask endpoints.
 This allows `/detections` and `/frame` to be called separately without redundant processing.